google/certificate-transparency-rfcs/draft-ietf-trans-rfc6962-bis.md

   intermediate in place of end-entity certificates issued by that CA.

 - Logs IDs: each log is now identified by an OID rather than by the hash of its public key.
-OIDs allocations are managed by two IANA registries.
+OID allocations are managed by an IANA registry.

 - `TransItem` structure: this new data structure is used to encapsulate most types of CT data.
 A `TransItemList`, consisting of one or more `TransItem`